-With the expanding global marketplace, multi-echelon supply chains span countries across the globe.
-The fusion of online and offline channels have given rise to omni-channel strategies adopted by major companies and there is a large demand for analysts and professionals in procurement, distribution, process improvement, logistics, and supply chain management.
-Specifically, the Metro DC region with its enormous federal government footprint and concomitant supply chain/logistics providers, demands professionals with supply chain management related skills; even in those who may not be majoring in that area.
-The OSCM minor offers students a focused set of courses that provide them the knowledge, training, and skills in supply chain management.
-Students with an OSCM minor will learn how to efficiently and effectively manage the activities involved in transforming organizational resources into customer value.
-They will be able to provide innovative and value-added solutions to organizations in the areas of process improvement, quality management, project management, supply chain analytics, and global supply chain design, coordination, and implementation.
+In today’s global marketplace, multi-echelon supply chains span the globe.
+The fusion of online and offline channels has given rise to omni-channel strategies adopted by major companies, which creates high demand for analysts and professionals in procurement, distribution, process improvement, logistics, and supply chain management.
+The Metro DC region with its enormous federal government footprint and related supply chain/logistics providers, demands professionals with supply chain management skills; even in those who may not be majoring in that area.
+Students with an OSCM Minor will learn how to efficiently and effectively manage the activities involved in transforming organizational resources into customer value.
+They will be able to provide innovative value-added solutions in the areas of process improvement, quality management, project management, supply chain analytics, and global supply chain design, coordination and implementation.

 Total credits: 15

 |or SYST 371

 |Business Process Analysis and Simulation

 |Design Thinking for Innovative Operations

 |Management of Product and Process Technologies